ddella/OpenSSL/Certificate Chain of trust/README.md

 | signature.hex          | The encrypted hash in hexadecimal                               |

 ### Easier way to do with OpenSSL
-There's an easier way to do the verification by letting `openssl` do the job for us with this command:
+There's an easier way to do the verification by letting `openssl` do the work for us with this command:
 ```shell
 openssl dgst -sha256 -verify int-pubkey.pem -signature sig_encrypted.bin cert_body.bin
 ```